pandyapurvi/project01/README.md

 Welcome to my application.
 ![Login page of the app](app/assets/images/loginpage.png?raw=true "Login page")

-4.As mentioned in the intro you can go and fid your dream car in a very simple steps.
+4.As mentioned in the intro you can go and find your dream car in a very simple steps.

 Technologies Used
 =================
-+ HTML5
++ HTML
-+ CSS3
++ CSS
 + Ruby
 + Rails frame work
 + Commandline